terrorizer1980/litmus/Overview-of-solid-waffle.md

 ### Installing the Module

 Uses the pdk to build the module and transfer it to the target systems.
-You can specify a single target or run against all machines in the inventory file.
+You can specify a single target or run against all machines in the inventory file. (installation of the module on multiple targets happen in parallel)

 ```
 bundle exec rake "waffle:install_module"